 There is, however, a new proposed reform that might allow us to have our cake and eat it too – to have all the advantages of a popular vote without having to change the constitution.
 It is called the National Popular Vote Plan.
 In this reform, states would pass bills pledging to give their electoral votes not to the winner in that state, but to the winner of the national popular vote.
 This idea takes advantage of the fact, described earlier, that the Constitution gives the power to allocate electoral votes to each state legislature.
 These bills would only take effect only when they are passed in enough states to constitute a majority of the electoral votes – 270 votes.
 In essence, this reform allows us to keep the Electoral College but modify it in a way that makes its outcome reflect the outcome of the popular vote.
 And like the conventional popular vote, this plan would solve most of the problems of the Electoral College – such as voter inequality, swing states, and minority rule.
 All in all, it is a very clever idea.

-This is one problem where the chances for reform are not terrible.
-For one thing, polls over the last 50 years have shown that a consistent majority of Americans want to abolish the Electoral College and switch to a popular election.
-This is a hopeful sign.
+Polls over the last 50 years have shown that a consistent majority of Americans want to abolish the Electoral College and switch to a popular election.
+This is a very hopeful sign.

 To be fair, however, the support has become less and less bi-partisan over the years.
 In the 1960s, equal numbers of Democrats and Republicans – about 65% each – favored this reform.
 Thirty years later, 44% of Republicans ( and 73% of Democrats) still supported it.
 But in the wake of the EC helping to elect two Republican presidents who lost the popular vote, the degree of Republican support for reform has hit a new low of 32% in 2019.
 For some, clearly, self-interest now trumps any commitment to democratic values.
 Still, a majority of Americans would like to see the EC go.